RedHatProductSecurity/osidb-bindings/TUTORIAL.md

     export JIRA_ACCESS_TOKEN="jira access token"
     ```

-The SSL verification is enabled by the default and in order to work properly you should export the `REQUESTS_CA_BUNDLE` environment variable to point to the location with the proper CA bundle.
+SSL verification is enabled by default.
+To ensure proper functionality, you should set the `REQUESTS_CA_BUNDLE` environment variable to point to the location of the appropriate CA bundle.
 For example:

 ```bash
 export REQUESTS_CA_BUNDLE="/etc/pki/tls/certs/ca-bundle.crt"